Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 How much can I receive in DSNAP benefits?

 DSNAP benefits are calculated based on household size.
-For Hurricane Laura, benefit amounts are calculated as follows:

 Each additional household member